CI-Connect/tutorial-dagman-namd/README.md

 In scientific computing, one may have to perform several computational tasks or data manipulations that are interdependent.
 Workflow management systems help to deal with such tasks or data manipulations.
-[DAGMan](http://research.cs.wisc.edu/htcondor/dagman/dagman.html) is a workflow management system developed by the HTCondor team for distributed high throughput computing.
-DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
-A cyclic graph forms a loop while an acyclic graph does not.
-A directed acyclic graph does not form a loop and the nodes (jobs) are connected along a specific direction.
-In this tutorial we will learn how to apply DAGMan to help manage a set of molecular dynamics (**MD**) simulations.
+[DAGMan](http://research.cs.wisc.edu/htcondor/dagman/dagman.html) (Directed Acyclic Graph Manager) is a workflow management system developed by the HTCondor team for distributed high throughput computing tasks.
+DAGMan handles sets of computational jobs that are mapped as a directed acyclic graph.
+A cyclic graph (first figure below) forms a loop while an acyclic graph does not.
+A directed acyclic graph does not form a loop and the nodes (jobs) are connected along a specific (causal) direction.
+In this tutorial we will learn how to apply DAGMan to help manage a set of molecular dynamics (**MD**) simulations using the [NAMD](http://www.ks.uiuc.edu/Research/namd/) program.
+While NAMD is conventionally used in highly parallel HPC settings, scaling to thousands of cores, one can exploit its capabilities in [HTC systems](http://en.wikipedia.org/wiki/High-throughput_computing) using workflow tools such as DAGMan.

 ![fig 1](/DAGManImages/Slide1.jpg)
 ![fig 2](/DAGManImages/Slide5.jpg)